 - Temporary Work (Short Stay Specialist) visa: A temporary visa for short-term, highly specialized work.

 - Temporary Work (International Relations) visa: A temporary visa for work meant to improve Australia’s international relations.

 - Distinguished Talent visa: A permanent visa for individuals with an internationally recognized record of outstanding achievement in a certain area.

-- Business Talent (Permanent) visa: Meant for developing or establishing a new or existing business.
+- Business Talent (Permanent) visa: Meant for developing or establishing a new or existing company.

 What Are the Requirements to Obtain a Work Visa in Australia?

 Every Australian work visa has its own requirements, and some are based on an immigration point system.
 Your employees may need different visas depending on their type of work and how long they’ll do it for your company.
 For the ENS visa, employees must show that they have the skills necessary for the job through a skills assessment.
 The job needs to be on the relevant list of eligible skilled occupations, and you must specifically nominate the employee.

 - Completing a medical exam